 As such, if you are buying land for building commercial or residential properties – or with the intention of selling it via an estate agents so other people can utilise the land for these purposes – it will be more expensive than agricultural land.
 Likewise, the process of preparing the land for building commercial or residential properties could be costly and time-consuming, creating a hindrance for yourself, whoever buys the land from you or, if you decide to sell the land through an estate agents, whichever company or website you opt for.

 How to Find Out if Land is For Sale

 Although rare, some people buy land after coming across a suitable plot and enquiring about its availability.
 In some circumstances, it may be acceptable to speak to the owner of the land directly or simply find it by searching on the internet.
 However, if these methods aren’t possible or you don’t feel comfortable approaching the land owner informally, you can check the HM Land Registry.

-Since 1993, the registry has held the details of the majority of plots of land and properties sold within England and Wales, enabling would-be landowners to see the current status of land they are considering investing in.
+Since 1993, the registry has held the details and information of the majority of plots of land and relevant properties sold within England and Wales, enabling would-be landowners to see the current status of land they are considering investing in.